Concord Area Transit

 Concord Area Transit (CAT) is the primary provider of public transportation in Concord, New Hampshire, United States.
+It provides fixed route service on weekdays in Concord, with intercity service to Laconia, as well as local demand-response transportation for seniors and people with disabilities.
+In 2024, the system had a ridership of 115,000.

+History

 In the 1970s, there was discussion about the feasibility of bus service in Concord.
 Concord's City Council contracted with the Community Services Council to conduct a study.
 This study served as the framework for the system that was developed.
 Prior to 1989, Capital Transit had operated bus service in Concord and the YMCA had operated some senior service.

 In 1989, the city of Concord went out to bid for public transit service.
 Since high bids came in to operate the service, the city's mayor appointed a committee made up of supporters and detractors of the bus service.
 The outcome was to approach the Community Action Program Belknap-Merrimack Counties, Inc. (CAPBMCI) to provide the service.

 CAPBMCI operated and continues to operate senior bus service in the region and, therefore, was in a position to step up to the plate.
 The agreement was that the city would provide match support (annual federal grants for transit require a 20% or 50% match depending on the type of funding) to purchase buses and three years of operating support as a pilot program.
 A City of Concord Advisory Committee would work with CAPBMCI.